Talk Summaries

 Arts and Buddhism

-Katagiri Roshi discusses what the true purpose of Buddhism is, which intersects with a discussion of Buddhistic art.
-Bendo means to expend our every possible effort toward the way, not for the purpose of satisfying our desires.
+Katagiri Roshi discusses the true purpose of Buddhism, which intersects with a discussion of the arts and their relation to sunyata (“emptiness”).
+Life and death should be seen in terms of the way (bendo), not in terms of satisfying our desires.

 Mindfulness – Talk 1